goosst/wesite/content/about-hugo.md

 date = "2019-07-31"
 +++

-Mainly serves as my own documentation to be able to replicate my setups.
-Hopefully it helps others as well.
+Mainly serves as my own documentation, to be able to replicate the setups I create.
+Hopefully this helps others as well.

-Learn more and contribute on [GitHub](https://github.com/goosst).
+Code is typically available on [GitHub](https://github.com/goosst).